hdmf-dev/hdmf-schema-language/source/description.rst

 ``quantity``
 ^^^^^^^^^^^^

 Optional key specifying how many allowable instances for that link.
 Default is 1.
-If `name` is defined, quantity may not be >1.
+Same as for groups.
 See :numref:`sec-quantity` for details.

 .. _sec-dataset-spec: